 Customer profiles for your clothing brand

 A customer profile is a detailed description of your ideal customer.
 You can have one or several profiles, but you should never have more than 3.
 If you have too many you lose focus.
-But bear in mind, a customer profile is actually a “group” of people, a generalization and not an actual description of each and everyone of your customers.
+But bear in mind, that a customer profile is actually a “group” of people, a generalization, and not an actual description of each and every one of your customers.

 How can you sell to your customers if you don’t know them?

 The goal is to know exactly who your customer is, what they do, where they live, how they shop etc. The better you know your customers, the more effectively you’ll be able to reach them and give them what they want.

 This information will help you in your range planning, in the product design and development phase, and in your marketing and sales pitches.
 The thing is, with the right customer profile you won’t need to pitch that hard, you will know exactly what your customers want and give it to them.

 Everybody in the company should know exactly who these “people” are, in order to speak the same “language” in all departments of your apparel business.

 Demographical, Psychological and Beneficial info.